united-neux/CAD_to_OpenMC/paper.md

 ## GODIVA IV
 This model was chosen since it exhibits moderate complexity and has a generous set of experimental data to benchmark against.
-It is detailed enough to be cumbersome to model quickly using CSG but for with CAD.
+It is detailed enough to be cumbersome to model quickly using CSG but not with CAD.
 Further, CSG models (for MCNP) may be found in the published benchmark, along with detailed experimental validation data allowing for practical comparison.